mdascenzo/hpc-workflows/README.md

 # the default configuration needs to be updated, a working example is below.
 create_config.py -f seq/*.gz

-# run the analysis
+# run the analysis using Slurm profile
-nohup snakemake -s rnaseq.smk &> out.log &
+nohup snakemake -s rnaseq.smk --profile slurm &> out.log &

 # to gracefully stop workflow:
 killall -TERM snakemake